The answer is the maximum digit in n

 Input: n = "27346209830709182346"

 Why?
-Because you can construct the sum by stacking 9 deci-binary numbers, each with a '1' in the columns where needed, and zeros elsewhere, so that their sum matches each digit of n
+Because you can construct the sum by stacking 9 deci-binary numbers, each with a '1' in the columns where needed, and zeros elsewhere, so that their sum matches each digit of n.

-.
+n.n.
 We only scan through the string once.

-The key insight is that the minimum number of deci-binary numbers needed to sum up to n
+The key insight is that the minimum number of deci-binary numbers needed to sum up to n is simply the largest digit in n.

 This elegant solution leverages the constraints of deci-binary numbers and the properties of digit-wise addition, reducing the problem to a simple scan for the maximum digit.